xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ If i make a stake now when can i unstake?
+## ◽️ If I make a stake now when can I unstake?
   - Staked XNF tokens are held for two full daily cycles, even during any 'gap cycles'.
 Once the two full cycles have elapsed, users have the option to unstake their XNF tokens, regaining complete ownership.
 At this point, all earned native chain rewards are promptly delivered to the user.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ How do you generate rewards with Xenify?
   - Users can generate rewards with Xenify by staking their XNF tokens.
-In doing so, they receive a share of the burn and swap fees generated through the protocol on each daily cycle.
-This incentive model encourages engagement and contributes to the protocol's long-term growth and sustainability.
+In doing so, they will receive native chain tokens such as ETH, BNB, and MATIC on each daily cycle.
+Each staker will obtain a share of the rewards generated from the burn and swap fees collected through the protocol, as well as a share of the yield generated from the assets held within YSL.IO AlphaVaults and MetaVaults.
+This incentive model fosters engagement and contributes to the protocol's long-term growth and sustainability.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ If i make a stake now when will i recieve rewards?
+## ◽️ If I make a stake now when will I recieve rewards?
   - Please be aware that when you stake XNF tokens, you will not accumulate rewards within the same cycle in which you make the stake.
 This approach helps prevent front-running scenarios.
 Your staked tokens will only begin to accumulate native chain rewards after one reward distribution cycle has elapsed.
 These rewards are generated from both swap fees and burn fees and are gathered into a reward pool during the cycle.
 At the conclusion of the cycle, the protocol distributes the rewards among XNF stakers, guaranteeing a fair and transparent allocation.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)